 What urbicide does is that it is deliberately disrupts infrastructures that constitutes necessary for urban populations ability to maintain and sustain their lives, with housing as the clearest example.
 For example, attacks by Israel on targets within Gaza have destroyed or damaged 62 percent of all homes in Gaza, equivalent to 290,820 housing units, and more than a million people are without homes.
 As of April 17, 2024, at least 33,899 Palestinians were killed in Gaza, and 76,664 Palestinians were injured, according to the Ministry of Health in Gaza.

 Urbicide directs our attention to the systematic, deliberate material consequences of urban warfare rather than engaging in the work of untangling intent and the narratives propagated by a state known for spreading misinformation.
 The Israeli military systematically targets and destroys civilian infrastructure in Gaza, including dual-use systems, electrical and power transmission grids, media networks, and telecommunication infrastructure.
-They justify these actions portraying entities like Hamas as terrorist powers that threaten modernization and safetythrough the dehumanization of Palestinians rendering all of Gaza targetables.
+They justify these actions through the dehumanization of Palestinians rendering all of Gaza targetables.
 To comprehend the impact of such rhetoric, it is essential to examine the tangible violence created by urbicide.
 Central to this violence is the intentional and targeted destruction of housing, water and sanitation, and power infrastructures, often located in areas densely populated by Palestinian civilians.

 However, urbicide does not just include the physical and material destruction of urban infrastructure during military warfare.
 It highlights the devastation and post-war destruction in the Gaza Strip caused by the challenges of reconstructing and maintaining what urban military warfare has destroyed.
 These challenges encompass material and physical infrastructures and vital aspects of urban living such as employment, safety and security, education, and access to essential resources like community, food, and healthcare.